Doctoral Internship In Psychology

 Doctoral internship overview

-The mission of the Emily Program is to provide exceptional, individualized care leading to recovery from eating disorders.
+The mission of The Emily Program is to provide exceptional, individualized care leading to recovery from eating disorders.
 The Emily Program was founded in 1993, by psychologist Dirk Miller, to offer personalized care for all individuals struggling with eating disorders.
 Over the last twenty years, The Emily Program has expanded into four states, providing a continuum of care from residential treatment to outpatient care for adults and adolescents and their families.
 As leaders in the field of eating disorders, The Emily Program faculty shares in developing the most up to date and effective treatment in eating disorders through multiple research projects with the University of Minnesota.
 Further, The Emily Program faculty maintains expertise in the field of eating disorders by participating with the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and the Residential Eating Disorder Consortium to provide the most effective and comprehensive treatment, care, and training.

 Training philosophy and model

-TEP is proud of its emphasis on personalized treatment for individuals with eating disorders.
+The Emily Program is proud of its emphasis on personalized treatment for individuals with eating disorders.
 We are the largest provider of outpatient ED therapy in the country in part because we believe in the need to work with clients on recovery in the context of their everyday lives.
 This emphasis on meeting the individual needs of the clients is expressed in our mission: to provide exceptional, individualized care leading to recovery from eating disorders.

-This respect for and trust in the individual is woven through every interaction that takes place at the Emily Program.
+This respect for and trust in the individual is woven through every interaction that takes place at The Emily Program.
 It informs our thinking in our evidence-responsive clinical interventions: individualized treatment plans incorporate one or more of the evidence-supported therapies while also taking into consideration the need to pay close attention to the curative factors for change in the therapeutic relationship (Hubble, Duncan, and Miller, 1999).
-Our personalized approach to treatment additionally includes a multidisciplinary team of clinicians to address the spectrum of interconnected needs.
+Our personalized approach to treatment also includes a multidisciplinary team of clinicians to address the spectrum of interconnected needs.
 Treatment may include medical services, psychiatric care, nutritional rehabilitation and integrative complementary approaches such as art therapy, yoga, movement, and recreational therapy.

 Our focus on the individual needs of the client inevitably guides our core values as providers.
 Above all, we aim to put clients first.
 We value a diversity of style and theoretical orientation amongst our providers and so place high value on each provider's intelligence, creativity, independent thinking and problem-solving abilities.
 The capacity to communicate and work well with each other is essential in our multidisciplinary teams.
 We rely on each provider's personal integrity and openness to growth and change.